Is there a connection between hair washing and hair loss?

 But, it can impact hair growth if your scalp is filled with product build-up, sweat and oil due to a lack of washing.
 So while your lack of washing might not contribute to hair loss, you aren't doing your hair health any favours.

-Leaving your hair unwashed for weeks on end, and the aforementioned gunk that accumulates, can damage hair follicles and in some cases, obstruct its ability to grow, which is definitely not ideal.
+Leaving your hair unwashed for weeks on end, and the aforementioned gunk that accumulates, can damage hair follicles and in some cases, obstruct its ability to grow, which is not ideal [3].

 Don't let hair loss stop you from washing your hair — it's still important to keep your scalp clean and healthy, which gives your hair follicles the best environment to thrive.